SleevesUpAU/coding-test-frontend/PROBLEM.md

 The whole project including the source code, tests and simple documentation about how to run the program

+Perferably, send us a link to a public repository including the above

 ## Expectations

 We're not just looking for any old solution that would solve the problem.
 We're looking for: